-Mandy Altimus Pond is available to deliver hour-long lectures, detailing an overview of World War II, and sharing the extraordinary story of John Mohn’s Forced March.
+Mandy Altimus Stahl is available to deliver hour-long lectures, detailing an overview of World War II, and sharing the extraordinary story of John Mohn’s Forced March.
 Copies of the book Forced March from the Bulge to Berchtesgaden will be available for purchase after the lecture.
 They are $22.95 plus tax, payable by cash, check, or credit card.

 HOW TO BOOK A LECTURE:

 If you would like to arrange a lecture for your group or event, please contact her via email or by phone at 330-704-7631.

 - Lectures are 60 minutes long (can be adapted to shorter times)

 - Speaker’s fee is a suggested donation of $75.
 Non-profit rates are negotiable.

 - Needs: laptop and projector, screen, 2 tables for artifacts display.

 Speaker can provide laptop and projector if needed.